Stack Transformer Based Spatial-Temporal Attention Model for Dynamic Sign Language and Fingerspelling Recognition: Proposed Methodology

 \subsection{Feed Forward Network}

 Following the general transformer architecture, the embedding vectors which went through the attention module, fed into the feed forward network that has two linear projection layers and one activation function.
-More specifically, the input vector is expanded to a sufficiently large dimension by a first linear projection layer, then nonlinearly transformed via an GELU\cite{GELU} activation function, and then converted back to a lower dimension by another linear projection layer, where the vector is merged by addition.
-This process is expressed as follows:
+More specifically, the input vector is expanded to a dimension 4.0 times larger than the embedding dimension by a first linear projection layer (as defined by the FFN Expand Ratio in Table \ref{tab:hyperparameters}), then nonlinearly transformed via an GELU\cite{GELU} activation function, and then converted back to a lower dimension by another linear projection layer, where the vector is merged by addition.This process is expressed as follows: